jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 Measures of association should not change if cell counts $$n_{ij}$$ are replaced by $$kn_{ij}$$ for some constant factor $$k$$.
 Sensitivity analsysis should be done to check that this is the case in analyses.

 ## Fischer's Exact Test
-When the row totals and column totals are fixed by design, this is hypergeometric sampling.
+Hypergeometric sampling is when the row totals and column totals are fixed by design.
 These types of tables can be assessed with exact tests.
 Exact tests are also useful when sample sizes are small and asymptotic approximations are violated.

 Consider the following table